Lightdrew/simple_item_magnet/README.md

 Pulls Items from within a certain distance to you

-To build just run `./gradlew build` after letting gradle import dependencies.
+To build just run `./gradlew build` after letting gradle finish its imports.

 The mod lets you configure the magnet's pull range and how its distance is calculated.